dax-leo/Modern.Forms.Showcases/README.md

 # Real world application example (using Modern.Forms).

 ### Mobile radio station performance tracker (KPI) and cluster acceptance tool (CAR).
-> Internal application used by Ericsson GmbH, Germany.
+> Internal application used by Ericsson.

 Components used:
 - Modern.Forms core library (with some local modifications)